Visa Traveler

 • Entry rules:

-• Visa is NOT EXEMPT, but are eligible to obtain Visa ON ARRIVAL or Saudi Arabia eVisa
+• Visa is NOT EXEMPT, but you are eligible to obtain Visa ON ARRIVAL or Saudi Arabia eVisa

-• US visa must have been used at least once to enter the US before
+• US visa must have been USED at least once to enter the US before

 • Official source: Saudi Arabia Tourism Authority